standardebooks/manual/5-general-xhtml-and-css-patterns.rst

 			<figure id="figure-2">...</figure>
 		</section>

 #.
-Noteref elements have their :html:`id` attributes set to :value:`notref-N`, where :value:`N` is the sequence number of the noteref *across the entire ebook*, starting at :value:`1`.
+Noteref elements have their :html:`id` attributes set to :value:`noteref-N`, where :value:`N` is the sequence number of the noteref *across the entire ebook*, starting at :value:`1`.

 	.. code:: html